csfeeser/Python/challenges/FOR LOOPS CHALLENGE- grandmaloops.md

 0. **SUPER BONUS**

-    - Solve the bonus above with only TWO LINE (not counting the dictionary *kitchen*)
+    - Solve the bonus above with only THREE lines! (not counting the dictionary *kitchen*)

 0. **MEGA BONUS**

+    - Solve the bonus above with only TWO lines! (not counting the dictionary *kitchen*)

+0. **SUPER POWER WONDER BONUS**

     - Solve the bonus above... with only ONE line! (not counting the dictionary *kitchen*)